Stunning iPhone 12 video reveals the flagship we’ve been waiting for

 The iPhone 12 Pro is almost here, but there's still some time to go before we get our hands on one.
-In the meantime, we have this awesome concept video to watch and rewatch instead.
+In the meantime, we have this awesome concept video to watch and rewatch.

 - iPhone 12 release date, price, specs and leaks